Probing the limits of cosmological information from the Lyman-$\alpha$ forest 2-point correlation functions: Quasar Spectra

 The current state-of-the-art in \lya forest cosmology involves fitting the expected flux in each forest in order to measure the amount of absorption present in each pixel.
 While this approach effectively captures the BAO signal, it removes information on scales comparable to the forest length, limiting the ability to fully exploit the full shape of the 3D correlation functions.

-In the DESI \lya forest analysis pipeline, \texttt{picca}, the expected flux is estimated by fitting a two-parameter model to the forest region of each quasar \citep{ramirez_lya_edr}:
+The DESI \lya forest analysis pipeline, \texttt{picca}, is a package that performs continuum fitting, measures correlation functions and power spectra, and computes the covariance matrices \cite{bourboux_completed_2020}.
+During continuum fitting, the expected flux $\overline{F}(\lambda)C_q(\lambda)$ is estimated by fitting a two-parameter model to the forest region of each quasar \citep{ramirez_lya_edr}:

 where $\Lambda\equiv\log\lambda$, $\overline{C}(\lambda_{\rm RF})$ is the mean continuum measured from the data, $C_q(\lambda)$ is the unknown unabsorbed continuum, and $\overline{F}(\lambda)$ is the mean flux.
 The parameters $a_q$ and $b_q$ account for variations in quasar diversity and the redshift evolution of the mean flux.
 This procedure removes information on large scales, since fluctuations in the density field on scales comparable to the forest are absorbed into the fit parameters.
-It also introduces spurious correlations that affect all scales, which must be taken into account using a distortion matrix (see \cite{busca_distortion_matrix} for an overview).
-The distortion matrix is measured from the data and applied to the two-point correlation function model.
-This method has been shown to yield robust, unbiased constraints for BAO and AP parameters \citep[see e.g.][]{cuceu23b,casas_2025_validation}, but its performance for other parameters has not yet been established \citep{busca_distortion_matrix}.
-Figure~\ref{fig:lycan_spec} shows an example DESI mock spectrum with the fitted continuum.
+It also introduces spurious correlations that affect all scales, which must be taken into account using a distortion matrix.
+The distortion matrices for the auto- and cross-correlation are defined as \cite{bautista_2017, dmdb_2017, busca_distortion_matrix}: